JimmyThompson/jimmythompson.co.uk/_posts/2017-12-24-stop-friends-and-family-releases.md

 Why are you building a product without an idea of who needs it?

+Figure out who might need your product, then go show them instead.
+You’ll then be able to build something that definitely solves their problems rather than guessing what their problems are.

 ### But they are in the target market

 If your target market is pretty much everyone, then you're unlikely to find a